aldrickdev/Kai_Tornado_Tutorial/docs/markdown/complete_styling.md

 # Complete Styling

 In this section we are going to add the rest of the styling to the HTML.
 Below is the CSS, you can copy and paste it into the `index.css` file.
+We have also added comments to each of the lines explaining how each line changes the appearance of each HTML element.

 ## Full CSS file
 ``` css